mohit-kumar-singh55/Unveil/Assets/Docs/Idea.md

 => using behaviour trees for ghost AI

 => active ghost makes one more ghost active, if not killed on time

+*** change camera to cinemachine ***

+=> after taking (lets say 3) hits from the player's axe, ghost will become small and stop coming/attacking the player for some time